Milk Paint Bases for Tinting

 4. Thin as desired with distilled water; start with 5%, adding up to 10% by volume.
 Do not use flowing agents such as Floetrol.
 This paint already contains a flow agent and outside products may not be compatible.

-5. Increase open time, if needed, with up to 10-15% General Finishes Extender if allowed by local regulations.
+5. Increase open time, if needed, with up to 10-15% General Finishes Enduro Extender if allowed by local regulations.
 GF Extender will improve flow and leveling and increase open time, which is helpful in dry climates.
 California Residents: Adding more than 2% of GF Extender will make the products non-compliant per SCAQMD Regulations.
 GF assumes no liability for the improper use of these products.

 6. Apply as many coats as needed for desired coverage.
 2-3 coats are standard but additional coats may be required when using colors with less "hide properties," such as bright reds, greens, yellows and whites.